smuellerDD/leancrypto/README.md

   stripping,

-* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL, and
+* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL,

-* testable: all algorithm implementations are directly accessible via their data structures at runtime.
+* testable: all algorithm implementations are directly accessible via their data structures at runtime, and

 * side-channel-resistant: A valgrind-based dynamic side channel analysis is applied to find time-variant code paths based on secret data.